jbush001/NyuziToolchain/README.md

-This is a port of LLVM and the clang compiler an experimental GPGPU architecture (https://github.com/jbush001/GPGPU).
+This is a port of LLVM and the clang compiler to an experimental GPGPU architecture (https://github.com/jbush001/GPGPU).

 ## To build: